JekoTC/JekoTC/README.md

 - 📫 Jeko#9847

 - 🔭 Founder of OopsMC and 2B4S
-- 🌱 I’m know Java,PHP,HTML,Javascript
+- 🌱 I’m know Java,PHP,HTML,Javascript,Python
 - 🤔 I’m looking for help with nothing